voutilad/vmm_clock/README.md

 # vmm_clock

-TBA...but in short this will be an attempt at a bare-minimum Linux clocksource implementation based on Linux's existing kvmclock for use when running Linux distros as guests under OpenBSD's vmm(4)/vmd(8) hypervisor framework.
+This is a Linux clocksource implementation based on the existing Linux `kvmclock`.
+It's specifically designed for using when running a Linux kernel as a guest under OpenBSD's vmm(4)/vmd(8) hypervisor framework.

 Primary goals:
 - provide a clocksource that doesn't suffer from unmanageable